samjamead/samjamead.github.io/_posts/2015-07-28-in-praise-of-the-ak47.markdown

 [Read Mike Monteiro's post on Medium](https://deardesignstudent.com/in-praise-of-the-ak-47-a24cc8a46c13)

-Two quotes from Mikhail Kalashnikov which might give some context when considering the rhetorical question at the end of the article:
+A quote from Mikhail Kalashnikov which might give some context when considering the rhetorical question at the end of the article:

 >"I'm proud of my invention, but I'm sad that it is used by terrorists ...
 I would prefer to have invented a machine that people could use and that would help farmers with their work — for example a lawn mower."

->"Blame the Nazi Germans for making me become a gun designer ...
-I always wanted to construct agriculture machinery."